dav1app/blog/_posts/2019-06-01-why-my-win10-network-mapping-falling.markdown

 `NET USE {driver letter}: \\{name or IP address}\{shared folders name} /persistent:yes`

 We did not put the user data into it on purpose.
-Since you already saved the credentials, this wont be necessary.
-Afterwards, try logoff and logon again to check if you still can access you network folder.
-If it still do not work, we have one more shot.
+Since you already saved the credentials, this won't be necessary.
+Afterward, try logoff and login again to check if you still can access youe network folder.
+If it still does not work, we have one more shot.

-3. Create a `.bat` file and use the Task Schedule (`Win+R`, then `taskschd.msc`) to allow it to run on logon.
+3. Create a `.bat` file and use the Task Schedule (`Win+R`, then `taskschd.msc`) to allow it to run on login.